minanew12/2024-08-saffron-finance-judging/README.md

 However, `totalProtocolFee` is not scaled, which means that as the steth eth/shares ratio increases, the protocol fee increases with it, otherwise it will overestimate the `totalEarnings`, as can be confirmed in the calculations in the `POC`.

-### Root Cause

-In `LidoVault.sol:775`, `protocolFee` is not scaled to the current steth eth/shares.
-It should be in shares and multiplied by the current exchange rate.
-In `LidoVault.sol:533`, `protocolFee` should be tracked as shares.

 ### Internal pre-conditions

 None.